ocadotechnology/newrelic-alerts-configurator/README.md

 - Deployment marker

 ## New Relic API wrapper
-See [newrelic-api/README.md](https://gitlab.tech.lastmile.com/internal-open-source/newrelic-alerts/tree/master/newrelic-api) for more details of how to use New Relic API wrapper.
+See [newrelic-api/README.md](https://gitlab.tech.lastmile.com/internal-open-source/newrelic-alerts/tree/master/newrelic-api) for more details of New Relic API wrapper.

 ## Alerts Synchronizer